Seokguram Grotto, South Korea

 Civil emergency exercises and advice

 South Korean authorities sometimes hold civil emergency exercises.
-You’ll hear sirens to mark the start the exercise.
+You’ll hear sirens to mark the start of the exercise.
 All vehicles must stop and sometimes people will have to descend into designated metro stations or basements.
 You do not need to participate but do follow any instructions from officials during these exercises.

 Contingency planning